 Iontophoresis has proved to be effective in 80% to 90% of cases.
 However, you will need to make regular visits to your local hospital’s dermatology clinic to receive treatment.
 Alternatively, iontophoresis kits that you can use at home are also available, with prices in the range of £325-500.

 Botulinum toxin is a relatively new treatment for people with hyperhidrosis.
 Botulinum toxin is a powerful protein that can be used safely in minute doses.
 Around 12-20 injections of botulinum toxin are given in the affected areas of the body, such as the armpits, hands, feet or face.

 The procedure takes about 30-45 minutes.
 The toxin works by blocking the signals from the brain to the sweat glands, reducing the amount of sweat that is produced.

 The availability of botulinum toxin on the NHS can vary widely depending on the policy of your clinical commissioning group (CCG), and many people can only access the treatment by going to a private clinic.
 Costs for private treatment depend on which part of the body needs to be treated.
 For example, injecting the forehead costs around £150-200, while treating both armpits costs around £400-450.

 The effects of botulinum toxin usually last from two to eight months, after which time further treatment will be needed.

 Video-assisted thoracic sympathectomy (VATS) is the most widely used type of surgery to treat hyperhidrosis.

-During the procedure, a surgeon makes two small incisions on the side of your chest and remove some of the nerve tissue that runs from your sympathetic nervous system to the affected sweat glands.
+During the procedure, a surgeon makes two small incisions on the side of your chest and removes some of the nerve tissue that runs from your sympathetic nervous system to the affected sweat glands.